anhttmle/anhttmle.github.io/_draft/C2B/[Plan] Sprint-02.md

 - Preparing docunent for product

 # Others:
+>
+> Enhancement on feature which was built on MVP
+>
 - Bring logics of index/retrieval step to Tool Inventory
 - Deploy Dify
 - Bring pipeline configuration to Dify